 - Conduct user studies and a pilot study with 700–800 preschool children and their families and teachers to test the activities and inform revisions to those activities

-- Findings from this project have been shared in journals, including Teaching Young Children, and were spotlighted in a recent STEM For All Video Showcase video.
+- Findings from this project have been shared in journals, including Teaching Young Children; shared on blogs, such as the Family Online Safety Institute and the Global Family Research Project; and spotlighted in a recent STEM For All Video Showcase video.

 The project and its findings will do the following: